mslusarz/csv-nix-tools/README.md

 - csv-add-exec - pipes data to standard input of an external command and creates new column from its standard output
 - csv-add-replace - performs string substitution on column(s) (similar to sed s/$str/$str/)
 - csv-add-rpn - creates new column from RPN expression
+- csv-add-split - splits one column into two using a delimiter
 - csv-avg - takes an average of numerical column(s)
 - csv-cat - concatenates multiple csv files
 - csv-count - counts the number of columns and/or rows